kelvins/steganography/README.md

 ## Steganography

-First of all, let’s understand what is steganography, digital images, pixels, and color models.
+Let’s understand what is steganography, digital images, pixels, and color models.

 ### What is steganography?